 “Where are you going?”
 Yarox asked.

-“To whip up something to severe those monsters from whatever’s projecting them into our reality.
+“To whip up something to sever those monsters from whatever’s projecting them into our reality.
 When I unmasked one of them in the house, my hand went through it.
 They’re projections.
 Projections given enough of a boost to affect this reality, but that’s all they are.
 If I can interfere with them then we can stop the monsters.
 Come on, you can help me.
 Better than just sitting here and listening to those things moan.”